How to bet on the Oilers: Connor McDavid props, totals and puck lines

 Puck line

-Let's start off with Senators example and outline why the puck line is a better bet than the moneyline for this game.
+Let's start off with the Canadiens example and outline why the puck line is a better bet than the moneyline for this game.
 It all comes down to value.

 Unlike a moneyline bet, a puck line will have a designated point spread accompanied by the selection.
 Puck lines are typically set at 1.5 goals, though the lines can occasionally be 2.5 goals or more.
 As a result, the odds will be different from the moneyline.